 Location: Island Drive between Doolittle Dr and Robert Davey Jr Dr

-For years, Alameda policy has called for paid parking at ferry terminals to ensure open parking spaces for people taking later ferries, and to encourage people to bike, walk, or ride the bus to the ferry.
-The City put this project on pause during the pandemic, but is now moving forward with plans at Harbor Bay this spring and Seaplane Lagoon this summer.
-Ferry riders will be able to use mobile payment to pay after boarding the ferry, or use pay stations in the lot.
+For years, Alameda policy has called for paid parking at ferry terminals to ensure open parking spaces for people taking later ferries, and to encourage people to bike, walk, or ride the bus to the ferry if they are able.
+The City put this project on pause during the pandemic, then launched midweek paid parking with enhanced security at Harbor Bay in fall 2025 and Seaplane Lagoon in early 2026.

+Ferry riders are able to use mobile payment to pay after boarding the ferry, or use pay stations in the lot.
 The City's Ferry Terminal Parking Pricing Strategy starts with a $3/day rate at the Seaplane Lagoon and Harbor Bay Ferry Terminals.
-Then, at limited intervals (no more often than quarterly) and with at least two weeks advance notice, the rate may rise by $1/day if the lot gets overfull, and reduce again by $1/day if the lot is too empty.
-Revenues will help pay for increased security.
+Then, at limited intervals (no more often than quarterly) and with at least two weeks advance notice, the rate may rise by $1/day if the lot is consistently overfull, and reduce again by $1/day if the lot is consistently too empty.
+Revenues help pay for increased security.

 Ferry Terminal Parking Pricing Strategy (October 2024)